-We will go through how to set up a dinner party to maximize your space, while also going through everything you need to consider when throwing dinner parties indoors.
-So, your family and friends can have holiday dinners wherever and whenever!
+This blog will examine how to set up a dinner party to maximize your space while also going through everything you need to consider when throwing dinner parties indoors.
+So now, your family and friends can have holiday dinners wherever and whenever!

 The first thing to consider when throwing a dinner party is to know how many people are going to attend the party.
-This is the most important thing to know because it will be the deciding factor as to whether you have enough chairs, seating etc. We suggest having a group chat with everyone you would like in attendance and following up with them at least two days before to confirm the party size, because you know, some people might backout at the last minute.
+This is the most important thing to know because it will be the deciding factor as to whether you have enough seating.
+We suggest having a chat with everyone you would like in attendance and following up with them at least two days before to confirm the party size, because some people might back out at the last minute.

-We suggest planning the main dish first and then opting for some finger food as an appetizer, just in case your main takes a little longer, so your guests are not starving and waiting . . .
-No one wants to be hangry.
+We recommend starting with the main dish first and then considering some finger foods as appetizers.
+This way, if the main course takes a bit longer to prepare, your guests won't be waiting anxiously.
+No one wants to be hangry!

 Now that we have got the guest list and the food planned, next is the fun stuff – decorating and planning!
 Here are our top tips for having a successful dinner party in a small space!